kaoken/laravel-mysql-email-log/readme.md

 ```

 ### E-Mail
-In the configuration `config\app.php` of the above setting,
+In the configuration `config\logging.php` of the above setting,
 The `Kaoken\LaravelMysqlEmailLog\Mail\ConfirmationMailToUser::class` of `email_log` is used as the log mail of the target level or higher.
 The template uses `views\vendor\mysql_email_log\log.blade.php`.
 Change according to the specifications of the application.